Tests and procedures used to diagnose Merkel cell carcinoma include:

 The surgeon most often uses a scalpel to cut away the cancer.
 In some cases, your doctor may use a procedure called Mohs surgery.

 Radiation therapy.
-Radiation therapy involves directing high-energy beams, such as X-rays, at cancer cells.
+Radiation therapy involves directing high-energy beams, such as X-rays and protons, at cancer cells.
 During radiation treatment, you're positioned on a table and a large machine moves around you, directing the beams to precise points on your body.

 Radiation therapy is sometimes used after surgery to destroy any cancer cells that remain after the tumor is removed.